ansys/pystk/doc/source/api/ansys/stk/core/graphics/FilteringRasterStreamFactory.rst

 FilteringRasterStreamFactory
 ============================

-.. py:class:: FilteringRasterStreamFactory
+.. py:class:: ansys.stk.core.graphics.FilteringRasterStreamFactory

-   Bases: py:obj:`~IFilteringRasterStreamFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IFilteringRasterStreamFactory`

    A class decorator for applying a raster filter to each update of a raster stream.
 Can be used to apply filters to videos and other raster streams as they are updated.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: FilteringRasterStreamFactory

 Overview
 --------